-That Moment in Lao is the short story version of the first chapter of my novel-in-progress, the novel I recently went to Asia to research.
+That Moment in Lao is the short story version of the first chapter of my novel-in-progress, Crazy Medicine; the novel I travelled to Asia to research in 2019.
 You can read it, or at the same page referred to, listen to the reading by Liars’ League NYC.

 A Distressing State of Purity: Flash fiction with sass.
 Set in Israel, and in a conflicted heart.
 On Literary Orphans.
 Sexy graphic chosen by the magazine.
 (I’m a little embarrassed by the bare ass.)

 Crashing: prescient flash fiction, one of the first pieces published by the back-in-business Treehouse.

 Picking the Bones: A dark piece of flash fiction with a slice of humor.
 In The Citron Review.